aleen42/css/content/content.md

 #### Useage

-- the first thing you should do is to load font of Font Awesome.
+- the first thing you should do is to load font of Font Awesome from the follow fonts:
     - FontAwesome.otf
     - fontawesome-webfont.eot
     - fontawesome-webfont.svg